Cadogan Petroleum Plc - Well Update

 ("Cadogan" or the "Company")

-Cadogan Petroleum plc ("Cadogan"), an independent, diversified oil & gas company listed on the main market of the London Stock Exchange, is pleased to announce that the Blazh-10 well has produced oil to the surface at an estimated rate of about 150 bpd during clean-up.
+Cadogan Petroleum plc ("Cadogan"), an independent, diversified oil & gas company listed on the main market of the London Stock Exchange, is pleased to announce that the performance of its Blazh-10 well has continued to improve during clean-up and that production has increased to circa 385 bpd (25th April: 150 bpd) of oil in natural flow.

-The perforated interval covers the entire Yamna formation, with log interpretation confirming it is all oil bearing with a net pay of 156 meters.
-High penetration charges were deployed on a TCP gun run in hole via drill pipes.
-The pay zone was subsequently washed with acid to remove potential formation damage from mud filtrate and a clean-up flow started.
-The well has flowed an average rate of 150 bpd of oil during the last 24 hours of clean up.
-The well has already been connected to the oil tanks in the area of the Blazh Mon 3 well and the produced hydrocarbons will be diverted from the test tank into the Blazh-Mon 3 tanks at the end of the clean-up.
+The clean-up is expected to continue for about a week, until the site is vacated by the drilling contractor, with the oil being piped to the production tanks.
+The clean-up will be followed by an exhaustive well test program designed to collect down hole samples of the oil, to record the flow profile within the perforated section of the well-bore and to establish the productivity index.
+The company expects to have a better sense of a sustainable rate of production from the well upon completing the clean-up and the following well test.

-Clean-up will continue while the drilling contractor demobilizes.
-A full well testing program, inclusive of oil sampling and PLT, will be executed upon full demobilization of the drilling rig.
-Subsequently, the Company intends to install a sucker rod pump.
+The Blazh-10 well encountered 156 meters of the target Yamna formation sandstone, with log interpretations confirming the entire column as oil bearing.
+The well was drilled to a total depth of 3,394m and set a local benchmark for drilling time.
+The well is located on the Monastyretska license, in the West of Ukraine, near the border with Poland.

 Guido Michelotti, Cadogan Petroleum CEO, commented: